 Our purpose is to help people live longer, healthier, happier lives.
-We do this by providing care homes, retirement villages, medical alarms and rehabilitation.
+We do this by providing care homes, retirement villages, medical alarms, dental and rehabilitation.

 We’re ambitious in our goals and it’s exciting because it will require us to engage in new approaches and partnerships that go far beyond where we currently are.